 Spending time in the hospital isn’t a piece of cake, but on Fridays at C.S.
 Mott Children’s Hospital it’s cupcake time.
-Every Friday from 2 to 3:30, we host Cupcake Therapy in the Family Center.
+Every Friday afternoon, we host Cupcake Therapy in the Family Center.
 Cupcake Therapy is a great informal time for family members and patients to relax and enjoy decorating cupcakes.

 Each week we have a theme based on the season or what’s happening at the University or in the Health System.
 We’ve done St. Patrick’s Day, spring flowers, March Madness, maize and blue and even made Despicable Me-themed Minion cupcakes.
 Chef Steve Shifano and his staff bake the cupcakes and the Family Center provides the frosting and all the decorations.
 Ann Hendrick, Family Center Coordinator, and I roll out the cupcake cart each Friday.
 We create a few sample cupcakes each week and those who come down to decorate use our theme and then express their own creativity.